 B.S.B.A., Accounting, West Virginia University

-Andrew’s practice focuses on complex litigation, including contract disputes, commercial lending, property rights related to coal and natural gas, and other general business litigation.
-Andrew is both a Certified Public Accountant (CPA) and a lawyer with significant trial experience in federal and state courts, which allows him to provide the firm’s business clients with comprehensive representation and support when commercial disputes end up in the courtroom.
+Andrew’s practice focuses on complex litigation, including contract and corporate governance disputes, class action defense and prosecution, oil and gas disputes, and other general business litigation.
+Andrew is both a Certified Public Accountant (CPA) and a lawyer with significant trial experience in federal and state courts, which allows him to provide the firm’s commercial clients with comprehensive representation and support when commercial disputes end up in the courtroom.

-Andrew joined the firm after working at Bowles Rice, LLP.
 In addition to private practice, Andrew served as counsel to the West Virginia State Senate and the Senate's Committee on the Judiciary during the 2017 and 2018 legislative sessions.
-As counsel, Andrew was charged with drafting legislation, meeting with stakeholders, presenting legislation to the Judiciary Committee, and providing advice and counsel to members of the Senate.
+As counsel, Andrew negotiated and drafted legislation with the various members and stakeholders, presented legislation to the Judiciary Committee, and provided advice and counsel to members of the Senate.

-A native of Charleston, West Virginia, Andrew earned a degree in accounting from West Virginia University and his law degree from the West Virginia University College of Law, where he was awarded both Best Oralist and Best Brief in the Baker Cup Moot Court competition.
+A native of Charleston, West Virginia, Andrew earned a degree in accounting from West Virginia University and his law degree from the West Virginia University College of Law.
 Prior to law school, Andrew spent summers working on Capitol Hill in Washington, DC, and in the coal mines of Pratt, West Virginia, where he operated heavy equipment and was part of the blasting crew.